2, discrete solid state. 2015.

 follower stage because the previous Amp 2 has low output

 resistance < 150r.

 Amp-3 on SHEET 6A is drawn here more simply with triangle symbol

 amplifier and the two + / - input ports have Rin approx 50k, and

 the output at

 Vo is a collector current source.
 R&C numbers on 6A are same

 The metering function depends on a basic principle :-

-a C after a diode bridge, and the resulting Vdc without ripple voltage is applied to an
+a C after a diode bridge, and the resulting Vdc without ripple

-meter wobble at 5Hz.
+There is negligible meter wobble at 5Hz.
 Amp-3 output Iac flows

 For meter full swing, Vac across R16 680r = 100mVrms, so Iac =